FarronF/limerick-council-meetings/meetings/2017/07/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 19th June 2017.md

 products were used;

- Rubbish should be removed from the River Shannon.--- 3
+ Rubbish should be removed from the River Shannon.
+---
+3

 **(d)**